limoli/configfacade/README.md

 # Config Facade
 [![Build Status](https://travis-ci.org/limoli/configfacade.svg?branch=master)](https://travis-ci.org/limoli/configfacade)

-Config Facade is an useful facade for multiple configurations using different libraries (e.g. viper).
+Config Facade is a simple facade for multiple configurations using different libraries.

 # Problem
 Many times we begin projects with different libraries in order to provide configurations for our apps and every time we have to implement new logics for the same features.
 This is a **big problem of abstraction**.